-At Kia, we consider a car to have successfully served its purpose upon clocking years of safety, reliable and stress-free transportation.
-All new Kia cars now come with ISOFIX as a standard feature.
-While we take the necessary steps by equipping our cars with the latest safety technologies, it is ultimately up to the driver behind the wheel to keep everyone safe on the road, by observing safe driving habits, and adhering to traffic rules.
+At Kia, we consider a car to have successfully served its purpose upon clocking years of safe, reliable and stress-free transportation.
+All-new Kia cars now come with ISOFIX as a standard feature.
+While we take the necessary steps by equipping our cars with the latest safety technologies, it is ultimately up to the driver behind the wheel to keep everyone safe on the road, by observing safe driving habits and adhering to traffic rules.

 This article is contributed by Cycle & Carriage Kia Pte Ltd.

 * * * * *